WuphonsReach/blog/_posts/2019/2019-05-06-wow-HolyPriestLeveling.markdown

 ### Holy Fire / Smite

 Casts "Holy Fire" (DoT) or "Smite" if the "shift" key is held down.
+I put this on the "E" key because it gets spammed all the time.
+Putting it on the "F" key would also work without torturing your fingers.

 ```
 #showtooltip